-In the fitness world, there are so many different terminologies and abbreviations that it is difficult to keep track of all of them.
-One of these frequently used abbreviations is BMI (Body Mass Index) which is a measurement of your weight in relation to your height.
+In the fitness world, there are so many different terminologies and abbreviations that it is challenging to keep track of all of them.
+One of these frequently used abbreviations is BMI (Body Mass Index), which is a measurement of your weight in relation to your height.

 Table of Contents

 At a Glance: Free Body Mass Index (BMI) Calculator

 If you’re in a hurry, you don’t have to read the article below to know your Body Mass Index (BMI).

 Use our free calculator above to obtain your BMI in no time.